 This is a view that is supported by Schon (1983: 308 & 309) who suggests that it is necessary to 'recast the relationship between research and practice' in 'situations of uncertainty, instability, uniqueness and conflict'.
 He also asserts that in these situations 'research is an activity of practitioners' and that 'it is triggered by features of the practice situation, undertaken on the spot, and immediately linked to action'.
-He concludes that 'there is no question of an "exchange" between research and practice' and neither, in the conventional sense, is there 'the implementation of research results'; because 'the exchange between research and practice situation'.
+He concludes that 'there is no question of an "exchange" between research and practice' and neither, in the conventional sense, is there 'the implementation of research results'; because 'the exchange between research and practice is immediate' and also because the 'theory-testing experiments of the practitioner at the same time transform the practice situation'.
 This analysis resonates with the insights of 'action research'.